waynegraham/registry.clir.org/_projects/2014-no-joking-about-art-and-the-1st-amendment-the-lenny.md

 ---
 layout: project
-title: "No joking about art and the 1st Amendment: The Lenny Bruce collection at Brandeis University"
+title: No joking about art and the 1st Amendment: The Lenny Bruce collection at Brandeis University
 ---